ConsciousScientist/Project-202011-Sentiment-Analysis-Quotes/README.md

 ## Preface
 This is a part of the project that I did to close my master in Big Data and Data Science.

 Please consider that I had zero experience when I developed it.
-Therefore, you will most probably find mistakes and bad practises.
+Therefore, you might find mistakes and bad practises.

 IMPORTANT: For visualization support, please refer to the wiki section after reading this Readme file.

 ## Description
+The idea is to create a model capable of clasify user sentiments.

+The user introduces his state of mind (written inputs) at a certain moment in time.
+Specially when the user feels bad for some reason.
+Examples:

+- "I feel kind of down because my boss did not respect my opinion in front of the others."
+- "My girlfriend ridiculed me."
+- "My father did not show me how to defend myself and now I have insecurities."

+The model is going to properly classif the user's inputs.

-There is an initial database with approximately 500k labeled quotes and its authors.
+To train the model,t here is an initial dataset with approximately 500k labeled quotes and its authors.
 The labels depend on the quote content and they express the emotions of it: love, fear, hope, etc. Some quotes are multilabeled.

-A model is created from the database.
-Different algorithms have been
+Different algorithms have been used:
 - Stocastic Gradient Descent (SGD)
 - Support Vector Classification (SVC)
 - Logistic Regression
 - Lonf-short Term Memory (LSTM)

 This selection has been based on research and best practises found online.
 The chosen final model has been the Neural Network (LTSM).

-The idea is that the user introduces his state of mind at a certain moment in time.
-Specially when the user feels bad for some reason.
-Examples:

-- "I feel kind of down because my boss did not respect my opinion in front of the others."
-- "My girlfriend ridiculed me."
-- "My father did not show me how to defend myself and now I have insecurities."

-The model is going to classify the user's input and output a proper quote.

 ## Table of Contents:
 Not needed